-Note High Power settings MUST be turned off when using PA0, and in Receive mode
+Note High Power settings MUST be turned off when using PAO, and in Receive mode

 The Duty Cycle of transmission at +20dBm is limited to 1%, with a maximum VSWR of 3:1 at antenna port, over the standard operating range [-40;+85°C].
+For any other operating condition, contact your Semtech representative.